james-cranley/Python30/README.md

 # Python in 30mins

-QuickStart guide to using Python for data science in 30 minutes!
+A QuickStart guide to using Python for data science in 30 minutes!

 In advance of this session please install `conda`.
 Instructions are below.
 If questions please email me.
 It should take <5 mins.